 Of those charged nationally, over 120 defendants, including doctors, were charged for prescribing and distributing opioids and other dangerous narcotics.

 In announcing the action, Sessions called it the, “largest health care fraud takedown operation in American history” and said it indicates that some doctors, nurses and pharmacists “have chosen to violate their oaths and put greed ahead of their patients.”

-In one local case, Salim Dahdah allegedly told a patient in their 30s that they needed an implantable cardioverter-defibrillator (ICD) or they would die, court documents said.
+In one local case, Salim Dahdah allegedly told a patient in his 30s he needed an implantable cardioverter-defibrillator or he would die, court documents said.
 The patient got a second opinion and needed a second heart surgery to remove the device.

 The indictment against Salim Dahdah indicated he first incorporated a medical business in 1986 and also had an office in Dayton.
 It said Dahdah focused on treating elderly and poor patients who suffered from cardiac-related illnesses.

 The Dahdahs allegedly conspired to defraud health care benefit programs by billing for medically unnecessary medical tests and procedures from May 2, 2007, until Jan.
 13, 2015, according to court documents.

 On Jan.
 21, 2015, one of Salim Dahdah’s two offices in Springfield was raided by agents from the FBI, the Ohio Attorney General’s Office and the U.S. Department of Health and Human Services’ Office of the Inspector General.
 A month later, he was suspended from submitting Medicaid claims.

 The practice soon moved out of that office, but continued to operate out of a building the Dahdahs owned on South Limestone Street through October when the building was sold.
 OICC then opened another Springfield office at 2200 N. Limestone St.